lucasschn/dstoolbox/README.md

 Make sure you are connected to the raw server.
 Otherwise, open labbook.m and make sure the path to the smartH folder is correctly set.

+If Matlab stops responding when trying to load data from the server, first wait for at least 1min.
+The loading process of files up to 2GB has been observed to take around 30s on some configurattions.

+Then, check your firewall preferences.
+To make sure you can properly read a file from the server, browse to the file and try to manually open it by clicking on it.

+On Windows machines, a permanent solution is to add the files and the raw servers to the list of sites considered as part of the local intranet.
+To do this, follow the instruction [there](https://winraedorpers.com/fr/windows/1165-windows-fix-8220we-can8217t-verify-who-created-this-file8221-error.html)

+Please report any issue you may find using [Github's tool for issue reporting] (https://github.com/lucasschn/dstoolbox/issues)

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)